SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-09-04-virtual-csi-lessons-learned.md

 - Participants didn't fill out the polls for what lesson exercises they wanted to cover in office hours.
 We therefore stopped putting out the polls, but after the course received feedback that participants expected us to walk through the exercises.
 - During in-person courses, we used to use daily stickies (one sticky for positive comments, one sticky for struggles that day).
 We created daily channels in Slack, but did not have a good way of assessing participants on a daily basis.
 - After the course, we received the feedback that it was unclear how to apply the lesson material to their own project.
 We provided ample office hours time, and participants didn't ask us this during office hours.
-- Participants didn't block off the entire week for this course, as we had expected them to.
-This made it incredibly difficult to foster a community among participants, because many people did not call in to the "all participants" course meetings.
+- A few participants didn't block off the entire week for this course, as we had expected them to when the course was advertised.
+This made it difficult to foster a community among participants, because the "all participants" course meetings did not benefit from the input of everyone.
-- Most participants kept their video off most of the time.
-This did not foster community, was inconsiderate of their instructors and fellow participants, and made it hard to read participants (no non-verbal communication).
+- A lot of participants kept their video off most of the time.
+This did not foster community, and inhibited non-verbal communication with instructors and fellow participants.
+It also made it really hard for the instructors to get to know the participants.

 ![](/assets/images/improvement.png)